Charles Pinckney (governor): Career

+Constitutional Convention

 Pinckney's role in the Constitutional Convention is controversial.
 Although one of the youngest delegates, he later claimed to have been the most influential one and contended he had submitted a draft, known as the Pinckney Plan, that was the basis of the final Constitution.
-This was strongly disputed by James Madison and some of the other framers.
-Pinckney submitted an elaborate form of the Virginia Plan, proposed first by Edmund Randolph, but it was disregarded by the other delegates.
+This narrative was strongly disputed by James Madison and some of the other framers.
+Pinckney submitted an elaborate form of the Virginia Plan, proposed first by Edmund Randolph; other delegates disregarded it.
 Historians assess him as an important contributing delegate.
 Pinckney boasted that he was 24, allowing him to claim distinction as the youngest delegate, but he was 29 years old at the time of the convention.
-He attended full-time, spoke often and effectively, and contributed to the final draft and to resolution of problems that arose during the debates.
-He also worked for ratification of the Constitution in South Carolina (1788).
+He attended full-time, spoke often and effectively, contributed to the final draft, and resolved problems that arose during the debates.
+He also worked to ratify the Constitution in South Carolina (1788).

-At the Convention, Pierce Butler and Pinckney, both from South Carolina, introduced the Fugitive Slave Clause (Article IV, Section II, Clause III).
-James Wilson of Pennsylvania objected, saying that it was special protection for slaveholders, requiring all state governments to enforce it at taxpayers' expense, in places where no one or most residents did not own slaves.
-Butler withdrew the clause, but the next day a southerner reinstated the clause and the Convention adopted it without further objection.
+At the convention, Pierce Butler and Pinckney, both from South Carolina, introduced the Fugitive Slave Clause (Article IV, Section II, Clause III).
+James Wilson of Pennsylvania objected, saying that it was special protection for enslavers, requiring all state governments to enforce it at taxpayers' expense, in places where no one or most residents did not enslave people.
+Butler withdrew the clause, but the next day, a Southerner reinstated it, and the convention adopted it without further objection.
 This clause was added to the clause that provided extradition for fugitives from justice.

-This clause was first applied to fugitive slaves and required that they be extradited upon the claims of their masters.
+This clause was first applied to fugitive slaves and required that they be extradited upon enslavers' claims.
 Despite the clause, free states sometimes declined to enforce it.
-The Fugitive Slave Act of 1850 increased requirements on the states and penalties for failure to assist in the return of slaves.
+The Fugitive Slave Act of 1850 increased requirements on the states and penalties for failure to assist in re-enslavement.
 This practice was not eliminated until the Thirteenth Amendment abolished the institution of slavery.
 In 1864, during the Civil War, an effort to repeal this clause of the Constitution had failed.

-Pinckney introduced a clause into the Constitution in opposition to an established state religion.
+Pinckney introduced a clause in the Constitution opposing an established state religion.
 His No Religious Test Clause read as follows:

-Once the inclusion of the phrase was brought to a vote, it passed with little opposition.
+Once the phrase was included in a vote, it passed with little opposition.
 For the first time, an official of a national government was not required to have a religion.
 Pinckney is also responsible for the inclusion of the writ of habeas corpus into the Constitution.
 Initially introduced as "Nor shall the privilege of the Writ of Habeas Corpus ever be suspended, except in case of rebellion or invasion", it is now a part of Article 1 of the United States Constitution.